Board of Directors

 Member at Large

 Elda E. McGrath is originally from Panama.
-She is currently an ESL Teacher at Carpenter Elementary School while also working on a Master’s degree at the University of North Carolina at Chapel Hill.
+She is currently an ESL Teacher at Northwoods Elementary School.
+Elda holds a Master’s degree from the University of North Carolina at Chapel Hill.
 She became passionate about the NCSHP mission because she works with students whose first language is not English and struggle to achieve.
 She believes in working together as a community of care and a community that shares concern about the success of all students.
 She has been part of the NCSHP for over four years now, and she believes that the Society has made a great difference in the lives of Hispanic students through both its scholarships and its conferences.
 In her opinion, these contributions have helped to motivate many Hispanic students to succeed.
 The North Carolina Society of Hispanic Professionals has created a vision for Elda.
 She now can see our Hispanic youth standing in a place of success, making a difference in our society, and contributing to the future of our country.

 Laurina Esperanza Uribe, M.A.